 |

-VIDEO /EXCERPT/ Andrej Tisma, one of the leading international contemporary artists, works with a variety of artistic media including video art.
+VIDEO /EXCERPTS/ Andrej Tisma, one of the leading international contemporary artists, works with a variety of artistic media including video art.
 The main characteristic of his videos is that they are short and, when seen together, explicitly complex.
 Contemporary society and changes in the modern world clearly affect his sensibility and manner of artistic expression.
 Political and social environments, war, social misery, the changing of social systems, disease, and total chaos of the "new order have clearly made a marked impression on his video work.
 The United States, as the global superpower in this new world order, has had a strong influence on Tismas videos, and he reacts through them in a spirited style.
 He depicts with realistic detail, the situation of individuals in the world which are induced by the will of the mightiest.
-Biljana Mickov ( From the essay "The Satire of Media Lies", 2006 |
+Biljana Mickov (From the essay "The Satire of Media Lies", 2006) A large number of cultural monuments originating from the last thousand years stand in Serbian territory as firm proof of the spiritual presence of Serbian nation in this historical and geographical area.
+However, the reality of the present time is very complex.
+Serbian culture is endangered and Kosovo is the most drastic example.
+Since the period of the NATO bombing of Serbia in 1999, Kosovo remains an unsolved enigma in the hands of those who do not care enough about this ancient cultural legacy, although it is protected by UNESCO.
+Andrej Tisma, a contemporary artist, reacts to current world events and occurrences in the region with strong activism in his new video work entitled, Civilized Beheading.
+He documents recent events in Serbia and Kosovo and has collaged the parts together, connecting them with other similar historic events.
+The work is impregnated with music as a component of the core video.
+Themes used in the video resemble contemporary liturgical sounds combined with strong sounds of cutting wood, which contribute to the intensity of the visual effects.
+The video begins with images of frescoes on monastery walls as remarkable proof of the cultural presence, transitioning to iconographic representation of saints, Serbian kings and czars, and the largest Orthodox temple of St. Sava which depicts historical facts.
+The interchanging of icons with imagery of disappeared and exterminated nations (such as the American Indians) is a unique comparison and rememberance of the past.
+By

 WEB.ART /EXCERPTS/ Tisma's

-work acts as a constructive protest, a creative healing process to
+work acts as a constructive protest, a creative healing process to both

-April 2000) These days I had the chance to see Andrej Tisma' s newest work, "Adult Censored Pics".
+Features Vol.5 No.6, June 2000: These days I had the chance to see Andrej Tisma' s newest work, "Adult Censored Pics".
 It is brilliant, as his works usually are.
 Maybe some will hurry to call it controversial, but I would say it is just realistic and brave.
 We have passed now the times when "the public opinion" was so easily shocked by any attempt of breaking some decency-laws, artificially imposed.
 This is what I think the art should do nowadays: to challenge, to break, to destroy prejudices and taboos, to open minds, to tell and reveal things that might be hidden.
 I intended to place in the end of this short letter a final warning, something like " if you are hypocrite and easy to be offended do NOT go to see the work".
 But then my thought changed and I say now exactly the opposite: if you are hypocrite and easy to be offended DO go and see the work.
 Maybe it will change something in you.

 United States may not realize up to what extent its image as an imperial